 WW1 Armistice and Aftermath of the Great War

-President Wilson, in spite of his broken sleep, was up early in the morning of November 11, 1918, and by his direction arrangements had soon been made for the joint session of the Senate and the House.
+Despite his broken sleep, President Wilson was up early in the morning of November 11, 1918.
+By his direction, arrangements had soon been made for the joint session of the Senate and the House.

 Before the Internet, Before Television, there was the telephone.
 Learn how the World War I Armistice Day Crashed the Bell Telephone System across the United States on 11 November 1918.

-The astounding number of casualties, herein listed by country, places a tremendous cost of human life during the Great War.
-France bore the brunt of the destruction of lives, infrastructure, and the many sacrifices endured.
+The astounding number of casualties, herein listed by country, places a tremendous cost on human life during the Great War.
+France bore the brunt of destroying lives, infrastructure and the many sacrifices endured.

-President Wilson, after reading in person the full terms of the armistice to the joint session of Congress, delivered the following address: The war thus comes to an end; for, having accepted these terms of armistice, it will be impossible for the German command to renew it...
+After reading in person the full terms of the armistice to the joint session of Congress, President Wilson delivered the following address: The war thus ends; having accepted these terms of the armistice, it will be impossible for the German command to renew it.

 On November 11, Germany accepted the armistice.
-On the last morning of hostilities, the British entered Mons, where more than four years earlier they had fired their first shots.
+On the last morning of hostilities, the British entered Mons, where they had fired their first shots more than four years earlier.
 The French and Americans advanced to Sedan.

 On November 11, 1918, an armistice was signed, and the enemy capitulated: the war was won.
 When the Americans had fought the Hun with a will to beat him or die, the days were followed by months of waiting.